 C. Report on salient children’s rights

-- Companies should publicly disclose their children’s rights commitment, strategy, policies and processes and report on their implementation of the UN Guiding Principles on Business and Human Rights and other relevant international standards.
+- Companies should publicly disclose their commitment, strategy, policies and processes on respecting children’s rights, and report on their implementation of the UN Guiding Principles on Business and Human Rights and other relevant international standards.

-- Companies should, for example, disclose action plans, governance structures, operational procedures, risk and impact assessments, and information about stakeholder relationships and remediation processes, where appropriate.
+- Companies should disclose action plans, governance structures, operational procedures, risk and impact assessments, and information about stakeholder relationships and remediation processes, where appropriate.